Lactase persistence: Lactase persistence and malaria resistance

 One study suggested that lactase persistence was selected for parallel to malaria resistance in the Fulani from Mali.
-Proposed mechanisms are: nutritional advantage of milk; low content of p-aminobenzoic acid compared to non-milk diets; intake of immunomodulators contained in milk.
+Proposed mechanisms include the nutritional advantage of milk, low content of p-aminobenzoic acid compared to non-milk diets, and the intake of immunomodulators contained in milk.

 Lactase non-persistence in milk reliant populations

 Although the selective advantages of lactase persistence have been discussed, there have been studies of ethnic groups whose populations, despite relying heavily on milk consumption, currently have a low frequency of lactase persistence.
 A study of 303 individuals from the Beja tribe and 282 individuals from various Nilotic tribes in Sudan discovered a sharp difference between the distribution of lactase phenotypes of the two populations.
 Lactase persistence was determined with hydrogen breath tests.
 The frequency of lactose malabsorbers was 18.4% in members of Beja tribes over the age of 30, and 73.3% in members of Nilotic tribes over the age of 30.